antonrud95/gatsby-medicine/README.md

 <img src="resource/logo.png" width="200px">

-This project is designed to simplify the lives of developers and reduce routine processes during setting up a project by automating them
+This project is designed to simplify the lives of developers and reduce routine processes during setting up a [Gatsby](https://www.gatsbyjs.org/) and [Strapi](https://strapi.io/) projects

 ---